JCWasmx86/Conquer/docs/compiling.md

 ## The gradle daemon is crashing!
 This means you don't have enough RAM available.
 Try closing programs that use too much (E.g. MS Teams, Skype, Chrome, ...)
+## The build is failing while building the music!
+Try again.
+Sometimes the conversion fails, but that's quite rare.
+## On linux the conversion is failing on headless systems
+Set `QT_QPA_PLATFORM` to `offscreen`. (`export QT_QPA_PLATFORM=offscreen`), otherwise Qt will look for a running X server.